 What we like: We like the array of features including the large touchscreen, the inclining ramp, the water bottle holder and more.
 The grips are also very comfortable, and the 24 resistance levels let you mix things up effectively.

 Flaws: It’s not the quietest elliptical ever made.
 And if you call to complain about that you’ll discover customer service is not their strong point.

 3. Schwinn 470 Compact Elliptical Machine

-The Schwinn 470 has lots of presets, more than 2 dozen levels of resistance and features outstanding build quality.
-Considering the very reasonable price and the 2 year mechanical warranty you’d be hard pressed to find a better value.
+The Schwinn 470 has lots of presets, more than two dozen levels of resistance, and features outstanding build quality.
+Considering the very reasonable price and the two year mechanical warranty you’d be hard-pressed to find a better value.

 Flaws: The ergonomics of the handlebars is a bit iffy.
 Also, the control panel needs a rethink because it’s pretty confusing.